-The DHCAA offers electronic billing software at no cost to the provider.
-The PES software allows providers to submit electronic claims using the 837 transaction.
-To obtain PES software, providers may request the software through the ForwardHealth Portal.
-Providers may also obtain the software by contacting the DHCAA EDI Helpdesk.
+The DHCAA offers electronic billing software at no cost to providers.
+The PES software allows providers to submit electronic claims using an 837 transaction.
+To obtain PES software, providers may download it or contact the EDI Helpdesk.

 Encounters and Claims Submission